Applying for a teaching position may seem like an overwhelming task. The resources below will help you through the process.

 - NON-CONFIDENTIAL (open) files mean that you have a right to review all letters in your file.
 If your letters are non-confidential you can manage your own file from home.

 - You may, however, choose to waive this right of access and request letters as CONFIDENTIAL (closed).
 These letters cannot be reviewed by you.
-The Career Center is allowed to tell you only the date a letter was received, who wrote it, and that it is confidential.
+The CCAP is allowed to tell you only the date a letter was received, who wrote it, and that it is confidential.

-At the top of the Recommendation Letter Cover Page [pdf] provided by the Career Center, students must indicate if the reference letter is to be CONFIDENTIAL or NON-CONFIDENTIAL by checking the appropriate box and signing the form.
-Any letters of recommendation returned to the Career Center that are not written on or attached to this standard form will be automatically treated as NON-CONFIDENTIAL.
+At the top of the Recommendation Letter Cover Page [pdf] provided by CCAP, students must indicate if the reference letter is to be CONFIDENTIAL or NON-CONFIDENTIAL by checking the appropriate box and signing the form.
+Any letters of recommendation returned to CCAP that are not written on or attached to this standard form will be automatically treated as NON-CONFIDENTIAL.
 The status of a letter, once determined by the candidate or author, cannot be altered.

 Students entering the teaching profession are required to have a credential file as part of the employment process required by school districts.
-That file may be managed by a student independently (with confidential recommendations in individual sealed envelopes signed by the person writing the recommendations) or via the Career Center as a student service.
+That file may be managed by a student independently (with confidential recommendations in individual sealed envelopes signed by the person writing the recommendations) or via the Center for Career and Academic Planning as a student service.

-Students entering teaching or other professions choose to open a file with the Career Center for the following reasons:
+Students entering teaching or other professions choose to open a file with the Center for Career and Academic Planning for the following reasons: